drewmullen/harvester-go-sdk/docs/NetworksAPI.md

 )

 func main() {
-	namespace := "namespace_example" // string | Object name and auth scope, such as for teams and projects continue_ := "continue__example" // string | The continue option should be set when retrieving more results from the server.
+	continue_ := "continue__example" // string | The continue option should be set when retrieving more results from the server.
 Since this value is server defined, clients may only use the continue value from a previous query result with identical query parameters (except for the value of continue) and the server may reject a continue value it does not recognize.
 If the specified continue value is no longer valid whether due to expiration (generally five to fifteen minutes) or a configuration change on the server the server will respond with a 410 ResourceExpired error indicating the client must restart their list without the continue field.
 This field is not supported when watch is true.
 Clients may start a watch from the last resourceVersion value returned by the server and not miss any modifications. (optional) fieldSelector := "fieldSelector_example" // string | A selector to restrict the list of returned objects by their fields.
 Defaults to everything. (optional) includeUninitialized := true // bool | If true, partially initialized resources are included in the response. (optional)